 Do not wear contact lenses or make-up.

 We suggest that you eat lightly for the first 24 hours after your procedure.
 Be sure to follow any specific post-operative instructions your doctor gives you regarding diet, rest, activities and medication.
 The Surgery Center will provide you with a written summary of these instructions.
-In addition, a member of our staff will call you the day after surgery to see how you are doing.
+Additionally, a member of our staff will call you the day after surgery to see how you are doing.

 Dizziness and nausea are normal after receiving anesthetic, therefore you should wait 24 hours after returning home before: